OGRECave/ogre/Docs/src/scripts.md

 ## visibility\_mask

 Sets the visibility mask for any render\_scene passes performed in this target pass.
-This is a bitmask (although it must be specified as decimal, not hex) and maps to Ogre::Viewport::setVisibilityMask.
+This is a bitmask (specified as decimal or hex) and maps to Ogre::Viewport::setVisibilityMask.
 @par
 Format: visibility\_mask &lt;mask&gt;
 @par
-Default: visibility\_mask 4294967295
+Default: visibility\_mask 0xFFFFFFFF

 <a name="compositor_005flod_005fbias"></a><a name="lod_005fbias"></a>